Radio Caroline sails north

 Monday afternoon and the ship arrives at the Isle of Man.
 The first voice is The Captain's.
 Tom Lodge ends Music Around Lunchtime and then Jerry Leighton is on the Soundtrack programme when the ship reaches the final destination.
 Apologies for the interference (duration 4 minute 56 seconds)

 As you can hear from Jerry Leighton's announcement, the ship dropped anchor in Ramsey Bay, Isle Of Man, at 3.32pm on Monday 6th July 1964.
-This anchorage was home to the Fredericia until March 1968.
+This anchorage was to be home to the Fredericia until March 1968.

 Home 60s Disc-Jockeys Ha 60s Disc-Jockeys N-P